 5. Use Frankli’s Share Idea Feature.
 The Share Idea feature in Frankli provides a channel for people at all levels of the organisation to make suggestions.

 The Next Step: Finding Idea Sharing Tools.
-Idea sharing doesn’t stop with brainstorming sessions.
+Sharing ideas doesn’t stop with brainstorming sessions.
 Leaders and managers need systems for keeping track of shared ideas, developing, legitimising and troubleshooting ideas before they roll out, evaluating their effectiveness, and referencing shared ideas in performance appraisals.

 Frankli is the best-in-class tool for promoting a culture of idea sharing on high-performing teams.
 Find out more by speaking to a member of our team.